abinhack/nlp_data_set/readme.md

 For further information, please feel free to contact the authors:

-Ivandré Paraboni
+IvandrÃ© Paraboni
 ivandre  @  usp . br
-School of Arts, Sciences and Humanities (EACH) University of São Paulo (USP)
+School of Arts, Sciences and Humanities (EACH) University of SÃ£o Paulo (USP)
-São Paulo, Brazil
+SÃ£o Paulo, Brazil